 Olympus prides itself on its top share in the market of the flexible cystoscopes and resectoscopes used in diagnosis and treatment of benign prostatic hypertrophy and bladder tumors.
-By stepping up our efforts to support healthcare professionals, we will promote the spread of procedures using these products amid the rise in case efforts and grow sales in the field of stone treatment devices Stone treatment devices (single-use) (single-use), which are used with flexible ureteroscopes to treat urinary tract stones.
+By stepping up our efforts to support healthcare professionals, we will promote the spread of procedures using these products amid the rise in case

+Created by utilizing the small diameter scope technologies of of stone treatment devices (single-use), which are used with flexible ureteroscopes to treat urinary tract stones.